tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Standard Action

 Recharge 11+:_ You may expend one of your spell slots (one containing either an at-will spell, or a spell that you could cast this battle, but haven’t yet used) to channel the fiery breath of Bahamut through your staff.
 This close-quarters attack uses your Wisdom or Charisma + Level, affects 1d3+1 nearby enemies, targets Physical Defense, and inflicts 1d8 damage per level of the spell expended (epic: d12s), plus your Wisdom or Charisma modifier.
-Oh, each dice of damage is both fire and holy damage.
+Oh, each dice of damage is both fire and radiant damage.

 **Quirk:** Warns people about the error of their ways, and how they had better repent or… boom…